merledu/common_peripheral_vips/verif/vips/timer/README.md

 Compatibility
 The timer IP provides memory-mapped registers mtime and mtimecmp which can be used as the machine-mode timer registers defined in the RISC-V privileged spec.
 Additional features such as prescaler, step, and a configurable number of timers and harts have been added.

-## Features of a Timer verification IP:
+## Features of a Timer verification IP

 The verification IP is build on Universal verification methodology (UVM) that contain `Constrained Random Testbenches`.